anttisalonen/progbook/c_str.rst

     | 'H' | 'e' | 'l' | 'l' | 'o' | '\0' | ? | ? |
     +-----+-----+-----+-----+-----+------+---+---+

 This is a buffer with eight slots containing the string "Hello".
-The sixth slot is a 0, or '\0', which indicates the end of a string.
-The value of this is in fact 0 but this has two representations: 0 (the number) or '\0' (character).
+The sixth slot is a 0, or '\\0', which indicates the end of a string.
+The value of this is in fact 0 but this has two representations: 0 (the number) or '\\0' (character).
 The last two slots are *undefined* and reading them results in *undefined behaviour* like crashing, garbage, nothing, or anything.

-.. topic:: Undefined behaviour

-    Undefined behaviour is a concept that mainly only exists in C and C++ and refers to behaviour which according to the language standard isn't defined.
-The language specifications in these cases explicitly allow the compiler to do anything.
-What compilers could do is insert code that would crash your program, or possibly send data over a network or reboot the system.
-What the compilers typically insert is the "expected" code - e.g. if you read from a variable or a buffer where the contents are undefined, the compiler will insert code to read from it anyway, such that you might get *stale* data - for example, the value of a variable that doesn't exist anymore.
-In general, bugs involving undefined behaviour are unpleasant to work with, such that it's recommended to avoid undefined behaviour where possible.

 You can create such a buffer by e.g. doing the following: